yizhouzhao/GenMotion/docs/source/tutorial/render/render_in_maya.rst

-Tutorial: how to render generated animations in Maya
+How to render generated animations in Maya
 ======================================================

 # Maya render animations from AMASS dataset